Pr0xximity999/Quartz/content/School/Year 2/S1/Computer Networks/3 - Ip stack.md

 # Mac address
 > **MAC** -> Medium Access Control

 A network card on a machine (even routers) holds its own address on its own: a MAC address.
 A MAC address is a sequence of 6 pairs of hexadecimal numbers.
 It is the physical address of a machine.
-It's usually 6 bytes long (2^48 possibilit) ies).
+It's usually 6 bytes long (2^48 possibilities).
 Your MAC address is stored in the Read Only Memory (ROM) of your network adapter.
 The first 24 bits is defined by your manufacturer.
 MAC addresses have no actual meaning behind them; they're just random.

 ## Access Resolution Protocol
 The coupling between a MAC and IP address of a machine is done by ARP (Address Resolution Protocol).
 Each router and machine has its own ARP module.
 The coupling of the MAC and IP address is stored in the cache.